-Their dad, my son, doesn't eat vegetables (I gave up trying to force him to eat veggies when he was five -- he has red hair and is about as subborn as they come), and so his kids don't get many veggies either.
-I've been trying to figure out ways to get them to eat them when they visit me.
+Their dad, my son, doesn't eat vegetables (I gave up trying to force him to eat veggies when he was five -- he has red hair and is about as subborn as they come, so his kids don't get many veggies either.
+I've been trying to figure out ways to get them to eat vegetables when they visit me.

-I had several zuchinni plants this summer and started putting grated zuzhinni in their food.
+I had several zucchini plants this summer and started putting grated zucchini in their food.
 First I tried it in some brownies we had for desert one night and they didn't even know it was there (it soaks up the color of whatever it's cooked in).
 They laughed when I told them afterwards.

 (no need to take out seeds in small

 zucchini or peel it) and stir into

 any chocolate cake mix, after it's all mixed.

 and stir in any pancake batter.
 Kids can't

 even tell it's there.
 You can leave the

 rind on for adults = green pancakes.